Jordan Gill seals stylish points win over Reece Bellotti at Fight Camp

 But a nasty cut was opened above Bellotti's right eye in the sixth, stalling his revival, and Gill picked him off with precise punches in the seventh.

-Into the closing rounds of the fight, Bellotti bravely tried to find a fight-changing punch, but Gill maintained his lead on the scorecards with razor-sharp combinations.
+Into the closing rounds of the contest, Bellotti bravely tried to find a fight-changing punch, but Gill maintained his lead on the scorecards with razor-sharp combinations.

-BIG KNOCKOUT! 💥💥💥 @daltonsmith08 lands a right hand to knock out Nathan Bennett in the 5th round— Sky Sports Boxing (@SkySportsBoxing) August 1, 2020

-📺 Wardley v Vallily is up next on Sky Sports Action! pic.twitter.com/dcfBtd2Rs9

 Dalton Smith knocked out Nathan Bennett with a thumping right in the fifth round of their lightweight fight.